sigp/lighthouse/book/src/merge-migration.md

 There are two configuration changes required for a Lighthouse node to operate correctly throughout the merge:

-1. You *must* run a local execution engine such as Geth or Nethermind alongside Lighthouse.
+1. You *must* run your own execution engine such as Geth or Nethermind alongside Lighthouse.
    You *must* update your Lighthouse configuration to connect to the execution engine using new flags which are documented on this page in the [Connecting to an execution engine](#connecting-to-an-execution-engine) section.